UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Introduction

-This limitation reflects a broader gap: transformers are trained to optimize predictive accuracy rather than confidence reliability \cite{guo2017calibration}.
+This gap reflects a broader issue: transformers are trained to optimize predictive accuracy rather than confidence reliability \cite{guo2017calibration}.
 While post-hoc methods are lightweight and effective in-domain, they do not alter token interactions.
-Bayesian approaches integrate uncertainty more deeply but typically require architectural modification or specialized training, limiting compatibility with pretrained models. \textit{This raises the following question: can epistemic uncertainty shape a transformer’s internal attention at inference time, without retraining or modifying pretrained weights?}
+Bayesian approaches integrate uncertainty more deeply but often require architectural changes or specialized training, which limits compatibility with pretrained models.
+This motivates a central question: can epistemic uncertainty shape a transformer's attention at inference time without retraining or modifying pretrained weights?

-We argue that effective uncertainty quantification requires uncertainty to \textbf{actively shape attention}, rather than merely annotate final predictions.
-For ambiguous inputs, a calibrated model should hedge internal reasoning instead of propagating early attention decisions deterministically.
-Existing stochastic inference methods expose uncertainty only at the output level and do not use it to modulate internal attention patterns (\cref{fig:introduction_figure}C).
+We argue that effective uncertainty quantification should allow uncertainty to \textbf{shape attention}, not merely annotate final predictions.
+For ambiguous inputs, a reliable model should modulate evidence aggregation rather than propagate early attention decisions deterministically.
+Existing stochastic inference methods expose uncertainty mainly at the output level and do not use it to modulate internal attention patterns (\cref{fig:introduction_figure}C).
+Although temperature scaling is highly effective for output calibration, it only rescales logits and cannot provide token-level epistemic signals or uncertainty-aware routing inside the model.

-Motivated by this observation, we propose \ours, an inference-time framework for encoder-based pretrained transformer classifiers. \ours estimates token-level epistemic uncertainty via Monte Carlo sampling and uses it to downweight attention contributions from unstable tokens, without modifying pretrained weights or training objectives.
-Our main contributions are:
+Motivated by these observations, we propose \ours, an inference-time framework for encoder-based pretrained transformer classifiers. \ours estimates token-level epistemic uncertainty via MC dropout and uses it to downweight attention contributions from unstable tokens during contextualization, without modifying pretrained weights or training objectives.
+Our main contributions are as follows: